JoaoVitorfds/dotfiles/README.md

 # dotfiles

-This is just a place to store my configs, either my own or ones i gathered from other people.
+This is just a place to store my configs and scripts, either my own or ones i gathered from other people.